bugasmarcondes/iluvcoffee/README.md

 ```bash
 [Nest] 21441 - 21/05/2021 12:26:11 [ExceptionHandler] Nest can't resolve dependencies of the CoffeeRatingService (?).
 Please make sure that the argument CoffeesService at index [0] is available in the CoffeeRatingModule context.
 ```

+**Providers Scope**

+Once the application has bootstraped, all singleton providers have been instantiated.

+There are 3 types of scope providers:

+- Singleton (default).
+  - (e.g.: coffees.service.ts)
+    - @Injectable()
+    - @Injectable({ scope: Scope.DEFAULT })
+- Transient, are not shared across consumers.
+Each consumer that injects a transient provider, will receive a new dedicated instance of that provider.
+  - (e.g.: coffees.service.ts)
+    - @Injectable({ scope: Scope.TRANSIENT })
+  - (e.g.: coffees.module.ts > after useFactory)
+    - scope: Scope.TRANSIENT
+- Request, provides a new instance of the provider exclusively for each incoming request.
+The instance is automatically garbage collected after the request has completed processing.
+  - (e.g.: coffees.service.ts)
+    - @Injectable({ scope: Scope.REQUEST })